sabergerson/asr-for-ll/README.md

 ## ASR for Language Learning with Whisper

-This repository contains code for fine-tuning and evaluating OpenAI's [Whisper](https://github.com/openai/whisper) (https://github.com/openai/whisper) using two ASR datasets, EdAcc (https://groups.inf.ed.ac.uk/edacc/) and UME-ERJ (https://research.nii.ac.jp/src/en/UME-ERJ.html).
+This repository contains code for fine-tuning and evaluating OpenAI's [Whisper](https://github.com/openai/whisper) using two ASR datasets, [EdAcc](https://groups.inf.ed.ac.uk/edacc/) and [UME-ERJ](https://research.nii.ac.jp/src/en/UME-ERJ.html).
 EdAcc contains multi-accented conversational English speech, and UME-ERJ contains Japanese-accented read English speech.
 This code was developed as part of a thesis project at UCL in collaboration with DMM Eikaiwa.
 The purpose of the code is to evaluate the resulting models on Japanese-accented conversational English speech data collected and annotated by DMM Eikaiwa.
-The corresponding datasets and models for this code can be found at https://huggingface.co/sage-bergerson.
+The corresponding datasets and models for this code can be found at [huggingface.co/sage-bergerson](https://huggingface.co/sage-bergerson).
 All code, data, and models relating to or using data collected by DMM Eikaiwa are not public.

 For environment set up instructions see the folder setup.